Callum9362/car-rentals/README.md

 The Locations table and the Rentals table might have a one-to-many relationship, where each location can have many rentals, but each rental is at a single location.

-The Cars table and the Reservations table might have a one-to-many relationship, where each car can have many reservations, but each reservation is for a single car.

-The Customers table and the Reservations table might have a one-to-many relationship, where each customer can have many reservations, but each reservation is made by a single customer.

 The Rentals table and the Payments table might have a one-to-many relationship, where each rental can have many payments

 ### Useful commands
 sail artisan migrate:fresh --seed
-# car-rentals